lordofthejars/nosql-unit/README.md

     stopping it.
 This will typically used during integration testing execution.

+You can add them in Test Suites and/or Tests Classes, *NoSQLUnit* takes care of only starting database once.

 Second set of *Rules* are those responsible of maintaining database into known state.
 Each supported backend will have its own, and can be understood as a connection to defined database which will be used to